byatool/ClojureExamples/korma_example/README.md

-# lobo_example
+# sqlkorma_example

-This is an example project using the Lobos migration system thing... yeah.
-Basically allows a step by step creation/deletion/upda...tion of database tables.
-This uses PostgreSql.
+This is an example of a working project with SqlKorma.

 ## Usage